Top New York Acting Schools for Film and Theatre

 Bill Esper was a protegé of Sanford Meisner, and his studio is the leading edge of the famous Meisner Technique.
 Esper's approach is very specific and technical, which leaves actors with a dependable and flexible craft they can apply to everything from Shakespeare to voiceover and film.

-On a personal note, I studied a lot of Meisner Technique in school and found it to be very liberating and helpful to my acting process.
+On a personal note, we've studied a lot of Meisner Technique in school and found it to be very liberating and helpful to my acting process.
 If you want a primer on Esper's work, read his book: The Actor's Art and Craft.

 The William Esper Studio